John Hunter Regatta

 The feet of the competitor are held by footgear affixed to the stretcher of the boat.
 The design of the footgear shall provide for the quick release of the competitor’s feet, without the use of hands, in case of a boat capsize.
 Such design may consist of Velcro or pull strings at the heels.

 All boats will be checked for such appropriate footgear.
 If such footgear is not present at all seats that boat will not be allowed to launch.
-The checking of the boats will occur prior to launch.
+The checking of the boats will occur on Friday in the trailer park area and on Saturday prior to launch.
+The regatta officials will affix a colored zip tie to the bow ball of boats that have been cleared for launch.

 No racing shell will be allowed to race or practice without a bow ball.